lkoskela/maven-build-utils/README.md

 # TIMELINE

-If you have activated the timeline build with the propertiy "maven-build-utils.activate-timeline", a html page is generated picturing a view of your build.
+If you have activated the timeline build with the property "maven-build-utils.activate-timeline", an HTML page is generated picturing a view of your build.

-    iceweasel timeline.html
+    open timeline.html

 # CONFIGURATION